wp-plugins/postman-smtp/readme.txt

 * If you have a Google Account, from the [Google Developer's Console](https://console.developers.google.com/) use the Delete button under the Client ID.
 * If you have a Microsoft Live account, from the [Microsoft account Developer Center](https://account.live.com/developers/applications/index), select the Application and choose Delete Application.
 * If you have a Yahoo Account, from the [Yahoo Developer Network My Apps](https://developer.yahoo.com/apps/), select the Application and choose Delete App.

+= What URIs do I enter to whitelist the plugin? =
+If your WordPress site is configured with WP_HTTP_BLOCK_EXTERNAL to prevent outbound connections, you may exempt the APIs with these definitions:

+> define('WP_ACCESSIBLE_HOSTS', 'www.googleapis.com, login.live.com, api.login.yahoo.com');

 = Who do we thank for translations? =
 * French - [Etienne Provost](https://www.facebook.com/eprovost3)